brooklynrail/brooklynrail-platform/content/events/2021/04/katherine-bradford-with-nancy-princenthal.md

 ---
 title: Katherine Bradford with Nancy Princenthal
-summary: "Artist Katherine Bradford joins writer and Rail guest critic Nancy Princenthal for a conversation.
+summary: "Artist Katherine Bradford joins art writer and Rail contributor Nancy Princenthal for a conversation.
 We conclude with a poetry reading. "
 people:
   - person: katherine-bradford